Frequently (and infrequently) asked questions

 What's the most balls you ever snagged at one game?

 My record is 36, and it happened on 9/14/11 at Great American Ball Park.
 Prior to that, my personal best was 32 balls on 6/18/09 at Kauffman Stadium.
 Those are the only two times I've gotten more than 30.

 What's your record for balls during an actual game?

 On four separate occasions, I've snagged three foul balls during a single game, most recently on 5/12/11 at Camden Yards.
-I've also snagged two home runs during one game on four separate occasions, most recently on 5/12/16 at Yankee Stadium.
+I also got three home runs during one game on May 1, 2018 at Great American Ball Park.
+Here's my video from that day.